August 8, 1946

 House Speaker Sam Rayburn feared that the proposed committees would undermine his authority and scuttled the recommendation for his chamber.
 Consequently, the Senate modified the proposal to create policy committees for the Senate alone.
-On August 2, 1946, President Harry Truman signed a supplemental appropriations act providing for the creation of the Senate's Republican and Democratic policy committees.
+On August 8, 1946, President Harry Truman signed a supplemental appropriations act providing for the creation of the Senate's Republican and Democratic policy committees.

 Three months later, the November elections transferred control of the Senate to the Republican Party for the first time in 14 years.
 With an increasingly vulnerable Democrat in the White House, Senate G.O.P. leaders saw their newly established policy committee as a useful vehicle for improving their party's 1948 presidential prospects and as a platform for a serious senatorial contender.
 Under the direction of that contender, Ohio Senator Robert A. Taft, the nine-member committee functioned as its framers hoped it would, considering policy options, determining party consensus, and establishing the order of business on the Senate floor.